 Office of Equity, Diversity and Inclusion

 The Office of Equity, Diversity and Inclusion responds to all reports of discrimination, harassment, sexual misconduct, and retaliation of which it is made aware.
-The Office of Equity, Diversity and Inclusion also consults with faculty, staff, departments, the President’s Task Force on Diversity, Equity and Inclusion, and President Hammond on how to address issues of diversity and inclusion.
+The Office of Equity, Diversity and Inclusion also consults with faculty, staff, departments, the President’s Task Force on Diversity, Equity and Inclusion, and the College president on how to address issues of diversity and inclusion.

 The Office of Equity, Diversity and Inclusion oversees compliance for Title IX, Student Disability, and responds to reports of sexual misconduct in addition to harassment and discrimination on the basis of protected class.
 Protected class is determined by local, state, and federal law and includes but is not limited to: Race, Color, National Origin, Ancestry, Citizen Status, Religion, Creed, Sex, Sexual Orientation, Gender Identity, Gender Expression, Pregnancy, Parenting Students, Disability, Genetic Information, Age, Marital status, Familial Status (with regard to housing), Veteran or Military Status, Unfavorable Discharge (with the exception of Dishonorable Discharge), Arrest Record, and Order of Protection.